anidixit64/fifa-manager/README.md

 1. Ensure you have exactly 10 players configured in tactics
 2. Click "Analyze Team" from the Manager Dashboard
 3. View your optimal starting lineup and bench
+4. Click on any player card to view their detailed statistics
-4. Review detailed analysis of team strengths
+5. Review detailed analysis of team strengths

+### Advanced Player Statistics
+1. Navigate to the Player Stats page
+2. Expand the "Advanced Stats" dropdown for detailed metrics
+3. View red cards, shots, shots on target, and true shooting percentage
+4. All advanced stats factor into the player's overall score
+5. Use the two-column layout for efficient data entry

 ## 🔧 Development